danramteke/swish/README.md

 This project aims give some high level assistance (build a project and upload it to the App Store!) as well as expose every option that Xcode's tools give.

+# Architecture

+Actions are run in a context.
+The context provides where the logs for StandardOutput and StandardError are written to.

 ## Getting Started

 In the root directory of your iOS project: